flarebyte/bubblegum-ui-preview-tag/TECHNICAL_DESIGN.md

 Internally, the model for state is similar to the model for settings.
 However they have different types to make it easier to evolve these models in the future if required.

-## Preview Widget
+## Preview Tag Widget

 ### Purpose

-The purpose of this widget is to allow the user to preview a document section.
+The purpose of this widget is to allow the user to preview a list of tags.

 ### Code structure